Adopting a Life Cycle Approach to Software Medical Devices: Regulatory Guidelines by Singapore HSA

 - Change in the operating system

-All other changes, including minor adjustments to rectify errors or address cybersecurity vulnerabilities, would require a notification.
+- All other modifications, including minor adjustments to rectify errors or cover cybersecurity vulnerabilities, would require a notification.

-This section provides an overview of some post-market requirements that are also applicable to software medical devices.
+- This section offers an overview of some postmarketing obligations that are also relevant to software medical devices.

 Adverse Events